williamahartman/Jamepad/README.md

-Note: I'm still maintaining Jamepad and try to keep it working but any new features will go into [sdl2gdx](https://github.com/electronstudio/sdl2gdx)

 # Jamepad

+## News

+[sdl2gdx](https://github.com/electronstudio/sdl2gdx) is a successor project by the maintainer of Jamepad.

+Jamepad still exists as an API but it now depends on [sdl2gdx](https://github.com/electronstudio/sdl2gdx).
+The downside of this is that you have to add one additional dependency.
+The upside is that you can upgrade to the latest version of SDL without waiting for a new release of Jamepad just by updating the dependency.

 #### A better way to use gamepads in Java

 Jamepad is a library for using gamepads in Java.
-It's based on SDL2 ([here](https://www.libsdl.org/)) and uses jnigen ([more info here](https://github.com/libgdx/libgdx/wiki/jnigen)).
-We also use [this](https://github.com/gabomdq/SDL_GameControllerDB) really nice database of gamepad mappings.
+It's based on SDL via [sdl2gdx](https://github.com/electronstudio/sdl2gdx).

 Other gamepad libraries are missing stuff developers need.
 For most libraries, Xbox 360 controllers on windows are not properly supported.
 The libraries that do support Xbox 360 controllers are not cross platform.
 On some, hotplugging controllers is not supported.